 faculty and only for work taken while enrolled as a graduate student or as a qualified

-A Southeastern senior may register for graduate credit if he has at least a 3.0 cumulative GPA on all previous undergraduate work attempted and lacks no more than9 hours for a regular semester or 6 hours for a summer session to complete the Baccalaureate degree.
-In a regular semester he may register for no more than15 hours,6 of which may be graduate.
-In a summer session he may register for no more than10 hours,4 of which may be graduate.
+A Southeastern senior may register for graduate credit if he has at least a 3.0 cumulative GPA on all previous undergraduate work attempted and lacks no more than nine hours for a regular semester or six hours for a summer session to complete the Baccalaureate degree.
+In a regular semester he may register for no more than 15 hours, six of which may be graduate.
+In a summer session he may register for no more than 10 hours, four of which may be graduate.
 He must register to complete all requirements for the Baccalaureate degree and must be recommended by the appropriate Academic Dean.
 The student retains undergraduate status until rewarded the Baccalaureate degree.
 Credit for the graduate courses will be awarded when all undergraduate degree requirements are met.

 After having earned a minimum of 12 hours of graduate credit at Southeastern, a student may appeal to the Graduate Coordinator or graduate Faculty Advisor for approval to apply for transfer credit from another university.
 That university must be an accredited institution that regularly grants the Master's degree or an equivalent foreign institution.
 The student must be eligible for readmission to the institution from which credits are to be transferred and must have earned a minimum grade of "B" in each course to be transferred.
 No transfer credits may be used to remove a student from probation.
 No transfer credits may be earned for courses taken more than six years prior to the date of graduation.
 No more than one-third of the hours required for graduation may be transferred.
 The Graduate Coordinator or the graduate Faculty Advisor will recommend to the Graduate Dean the courses to be transferred, and the Dean will make the final determination as to whether any or all of the recommended courses will be accepted for transfer credit.